In CLAS, the possibilities are endless.

 The Office of Undergraduate Research can help you find a CLAS faculty advisor and opportunities that allow you to explore your research passion, whether it’s discovering how genes affect behavior or understanding the role of women in Renaissance literature.

 Interested in pursuing an independent project?
 UConn and external agencies fund research opportunities for undergraduates during the school year and the summer months.

 Find an Internship or Co-op

 The Center for Career Development can help you find and apply for internships or co-ops where you can learn about and get your feet wet in a professional field that interests you.

 Find an On-Campus Job

 Want to build your résumé on campus?
 You can search for student labor and work-study jobs at UConn by visiting the University’s Student Employment website.

 UConn's Education Abroad program offers more than 130 programs in 40 countries.
 Besides being one of the most memorable experiences of your life, studying abroad will help you build cultural competency, develop your independence, and enhance your résumé.

 You can bank on your liberal arts and sciences degree.
-Versatility, creative problem-solving, and communication skills are just a few of the top qualities that employers look for -- and they find them in liberal arts majors.
+Critical thinking, teamwork, and communication skills are just a few of the top qualities that employers look for - and they find them in liberal arts majors.
 Investing in these transferable skills doesn't just help you land your first job.
-It prepares you to navigate an evolving job market, where the careers of tomorrow don't even exist yet.
+It gives you the versatility to thrive in an evolving job market, where the careers of tomorrow don't even exist yet.

 Get a head start on your career, evaluate your strengths, and gain professional experience by taking advantage of these resources.